mansouryoussef286/auth-server/README.md

 # Centralized Authentication Service
 This API provides a centralized service for handling user authentication using **OAuth2.0** for your backend applications.
 It abstracts the logic of connecting to identity providers (currently supporting Auth0) and handles user authentication.
 Applications can integrate with this API using API keys and secrets instead of implementing their own authentication flows.
+Based on **Asymetric encryption** for extra security of the encryption keys.

 <br>
 <br>